Building strong neighborhoods with affordable housing and community programs

 Housing Preservation in Harlem and Washington Heights

-In 2003, Settlement Housing Fund acquired ten buildings from the city that had been in receivership for years, needed major repairs and owed millions of dollars in taxes.
-We formed a partnership with the Urban Homesteading Assistance Board and New York City to rehabilitate the buildings, convert them to cooperatives, and sell the occupied apartments to the residents as very affordable limited equity cooperatives.
-The buildings, all structurally sound, contain large, irreplaceable apartments of which at least 80% are occupied primarily by low income families.
-In every case, the neighborhoods demographics indicate very low incomes, but there is pressure from gentrification with nearby buildings experiencing successful conversion to luxury use.
-We sold two buildings as cooperatives with a total of 100 units in 2007 and 2008.
+Since 2001, Settlement Housing Fund has acquired 11 Upper Manhattan buildings from the City that had been in receivership for years, needed major repairs and owed millions of dollars in taxes.
+We formed a partnership with the Urban Homesteading Assistance Board and the City to rehabilitate the buildings, convert them to cooperatives, and sell the occupied apartments to the residents as very affordable limited equity cooperatives.
+The buildings contain 451 large apartments of which at least 80% are occupied primarily by low income families.
+In every case, the neighborhood demographics indicate very low incomes, but there is pressure from gentrification with nearby buildings experiencing successful conversion to luxury use.